 This simple tool guides you to a suitable course level based on your foundation skills and confidence.

-Our graduates go onto roles like: function manager, bar, café or club manager, executive housekeeper, front office manager, gaming manager, motel, hotel or resort manager, venue manager and food and beverage manager.
+Our graduates go onto roles like: banquet or function manager, bar manager, club manager, front office manager, hotel, motel or resort manager and restaurant manager.

 Take your study further with other courses offered at TAFE NSW: